 G5, 1GB RAM, 3GHz Processor, 25OGB Hard Disk, CD RW/DVD RAM Drive and 20 inch monitors

-Colour A4 scanners for both PCs and Macs can be signed out from the IT Centre Reception
+Scanning can be performed on all of the MFD printrers, but colour A4 scanners for both PCs and Macs can be signed out from the IT Centre Reception.

 The Recharge Zone

 This area allows students to recharge their own personal mobile devices such as laptops and tablets.